radu-arama4/SDTM-Labs/Lab#2/README.md

    * Proxy

 ## Main tasks :
-__1. By extending your project, implement atleast 3 structural design patterns in your project:__
+&ensp; &ensp; __1.
+By extending your project, implement atleast 3 structural design patterns in your project:__
-  * The implemented design pattern should perform the tasks involved in your system (i.e. to make use of other classes as well);
+  * The implemented design pattern should help to perform the tasks involved in your system;

-__2. Keep your data model files separated from the ones that containt the functionalities (using packages/directories);__
+  * The object creation mechanisms/patterns can now be buried into the functionalities instead of using them into the client;
+  * There should only be one client for the whole system;

+&ensp; &ensp; __2.
+Keep your files grouped (into packages/directories) by their responsibilities (an example project structure):__
+  * client;
+  * domain;
+  * utilities;
+  * data(if applies);

-__3. Document your work in a separate markdown file or LaTeX report according to the requirements presented below;__
+&ensp; &ensp; __3.
+Document your work in a separate markdown file according to the requirements presented below (the structure can be extended of course):__

-## Evaluation :
-__1. The project should be located in the same repository as the previous lab;__

-__2. The markdown file or the LaTeX report should have the following standard structure (which can be extended if needed):__

   * Topic of the laboratory work;
   * Author;
   * Introduction/Theory/Motivation;